How to connect a turntable to your Sonos system

-Turntables and streaming are different branches of the same audio tree.
-As one of the world's best multi-room systems, Sonos's speakers are built firmly with the latter in mind.
-But did you know you can also hook up your trusty record player to the setup and play your vinyl collection throughout the home?
+Turntables and music streaming are very different branches of the same audio tree.
+Making up one of the best multi-room systems you can buy, Sonos speakers are built firmly with the latter in mind.
+They connect to the internet and allow you to stream from streaming services such as Spotify and Tidal.
+But did you know you can also hook up your trusty record player to a Sonos setup and play your vinyl collection throughout the home?

 Which Sonos speakers support a record player?

 A handful of Sonos devices can be used with a record player using a wired connection.
-These are the Sonos Era 300, Era 100 and Sonos Five speakers, and the Sonos Amp and Sonos Port (for these last two, you'll need to add speakers).
-The Sonos Connect, Connect:Amp and Play:5 can also be hooked up to a turntable, though all three are discontinued.
+These are the Sonos Era 300, Era 100 and Sonos Five wireless speakers, and the Sonos Amp streaming amplifier and Sonos Port music streamer.
+For these last two, you will need to add speakers, with the Port also requiring an amplifier.
+The veteran Sonos Connect streamer, Connect:Amp amplifier and Play:5 wireless speaker can also be hooked up to a turntable, though all three are discontinued.

 What do you need to add a turntable to your Sonos system?